pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 - The minimum version of PyArrow supported starting with pandas 3.0 is version 7 of PyArrow.
 - When the minimum version of PyArrow is bumped, PyArrow will be bumped to the highest version that has been released for at least 2 years.
+- The pandas 2.1 release notes will have a big warning that PyArrow will become a required dependency starting with pandas 3.0.
-- Starting in pandas 2.1, pandas raises a ``FutureWarning`` when needing to infer string data that the future data type result will be `ArrowDtype` with `pyarrow.string` instead of object
+- Starting in pandas 2.2, pandas raises a ``FutureWarning`` when PyArrow is not installed in the users environment when pandas is imported.
+This will ensure that only one warning is raised and users can easily silence it if necessary.
 - Starting in pandas 3.0, the default type inferred for string data will be `ArrowDtype` with `pyarrow.string` instead of `object`